theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 == Description ==

-This extension for [WooCommerce](https://www.woocommerce.com) allows you to render an AJAX button with an associated quantity field.
+This extension for [WooCommerce](https://www.woocommerce.com) allows you to render a non-redirect button with an associated quantity field.
 Create effective and functional buttons to use for your or your customers convenience anywhere on your site you want!

 **Breaking Changes in 2.0**
 We have changed the design to condense some code and make things more simple.
 We have deprecated some javascript and server side PHP functions and have added deprecated notices.